nodejs/uvwasi/README.md

   adding the notable changes.
 See https://github.com/nodejs/uvwasi/commit/6ad5fc996420d0e4e75983ce3deb65f327321f33 as an example.
-* PR the release commit. once it lands, create a github release with the same notable changes.
+* PR the release commit.
+Once it lands, create a GitHub release with the same notable changes.
 When doing the GitHub release you will need to select `Choose a tag` and type in the new tag.
 That should result in ` Create new tag: vX.Y.Z on publish` where X.Y.Z matches the tag you specificed.